microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/readme.md

 ## Evidence and Measures

 Integrating UI Tests in to your CI/CD is necessary but more challenging than unit tests.
-The increased challenge is that UI tests either need to run headlessly with something like [Puppeteer](https://github.com/puppeteer/puppeteer) or there needs to be more extensive orchestration with Azure DevOps or Github that would handle the full testing integration for you like [BrowserStack](https://www.browserstack.com/automate/azure)
+The increased challenge is that UI tests either need to run headlessly with something like [Puppeteer](https://github.com/puppeteer/puppeteer) or there needs to be more extensive orchestration with Azure DevOps or GitHub that would handle the full testing integration for you like [BrowserStack](https://www.browserstack.com/automate/azure)

 Integrations like `BrowserStack` are nice since they provide Azure DevOps reports as part of the test run.